internetarchive/fatcat/README.md

 rust code.
 In short, the auto-generated client libraries are permissively released, while the API server and web interface are strong copyleft (AGPLv3).

+## Building and Tests

+Automated integration tests run on Gitlab CI (see `.gitlab-ci.yml`) on the Internet Archive's internal (not public) infrastructure.

 ## Status

 - SQL and HTTP API schemas